-I compare the feeling of waiting for an economic bubble to burst to being on a long plane ride without any idea of what time it is.
-A non-stop flight from SFO to China is 13 hours and if you doze off for a short period of time, read for a while, doze off, but have no clock, it would be very easy to think you are much closer or farther to your destination than you actually are.
-That’s how I feel about the current crypto currency space. except, I feel like in this case, our plane might be flying into an interdimensional vortex, and may never land where we expect it to.
+I compare the feeling of waiting for an economic bubble to burst to being on a long plane ride without any idea what time it is.
+A non-stop flight from SFO to China is 13 hours and if you read for a while, doze off, and don't look at the clock, it would be very easy to think you are much closer to or farther from your destination than you actually are.
+That’s how I feel about the current cryptocurrency space.
+Except in crypto, I feel like our plane might be flying into an interdimensional vortex, and may never land where we expect it to.
 Hell, if it does land, it might land on the same island that Oceanic Flight 815 did.

-I find it hard to read anything from anyone that doesn’t believe we are in a bubble of some sort (whether good because it’s bringing attention to the space or bad because a lot of people are going to get hurt badly if/when it burst).
+I find it hard to read anything from anyone these days that doesn’t believe we are in some degree of a bubble (whether good because it’s bringing attention to the space or bad because a lot of people are going to get hurt badly if/when it burst).
 And with that, I agree.
 We are in the run-up period (potentially in the very early run-up) of a cryptocurrency bubble.

 The aspect of the argument that does differ from person to person is when (if ever) exactly the bubble is going to pop.
 You have some people like Chris Burniske saying that we are only about 15% of the way to the true start of the bubble

 And then you have others like Preston Byrne giving the impression that we are much closer to a bursting bubble than many would believe.

 To be explicitly clear, I don’t totally agree with either of them.